exercism/problem-specifications/CONTRIBUTING.md

 not directly to the test suite itself.

 Find the JSON file for the problem in question.
 For example, if you want to change the Clock problem, then look for `exercises/clock/canonical-data.json`.
-Each change should also bump the version of the test data.
-For more information, see the [test data versioning](README.md#test-data-versioning) section of the README.

 Submit a pull request with the change.